 Cervical Cancer is A Preventable Disease "If we detect early and treat these precancerous cells, we can prevent 75% of the cancer from developing.
 Cervical Cancer is a preventable disease."
 This week is Cervical Screening Awareness Week, so we’ll be sharing interviews and stories of GRACE Women who were diagnosed with Cervical Cancer and highlighting

 Diagnosed with Cervical Cancer in the Midst of COVID-19 Rebecca's Emotional Story "My life stood still on the 25th of March.
-Exactly 6 weeks after my Lletz and two days after the lockdown was put in place.
-The last place I wanted to be was in hospital so it was agreed that I would have
+Exactly 6 weeks after my Lletz surgery and two days after the lockdown was put in place.
+The last place I wanted to be was in hospital so it was agreed that I would

 Emma's Emotional Cervical Cancer Journey "I felt like the chair was swallowing me up.
 My husband and I were in complete disbelief.
 We were both frightened, scared and lost.
 The only thing we knew was that from this moment life wouldn’t be the same."
 It all began back in July 2013 after giving birth to

 "I didn't have any Symptoms" The Life-Changing Importance of The Smear Test "It’s either 5 minutes of discomfort and embarrassment, or, and let’s be quite frank about it, you can die.
 21 woman die every day of Cervical Cancer.
 18,000 woman a year are diagnosed.
 Every time I think about how I was treated and